1984 Singaporean general election: MPs not standing for re-election

-New and outgoing candidates
+New candidates

-Notable candidates in this election included future prime minister Lee Hsien Loong, a brigadier-general of the Singapore Army and the son of prime minister Lee Kuan Yew, future Speaker Tan Soo Khoon as well as Richard Hu, the first MP to be directly appointed as a cabinet minister.

-Other significant PAP candidates included Abdullah Tarmugi, Lee Boon Yang, Mah Bow Tan, Wong Kan Seng and Yeo Cheow Tong.
+Notable candidates in this election included Lee Hsien Loong, a brigadier-general of the Singapore Army and the son of prime minister Lee Kuan Yew, as well as Richard Hu, the first MP to be directly appointed as a cabinet minister, and other future ministers such as Abdullah Tarmugi, Lee Boon Yang, Mah Bow Tan, Wong Kan Seng and Yeo Cheow Tong.
 The opposition also fielded prominent figures such as Jufrie Mahmood of the WP and Ling How Doong of the SDP.
-A total of 19 MPs retired at this election, among them notable stalwarts Goh Keng Swee and Ong Pang Boon.
-Additionally, Finance Minister Hon Sui Sen died in office on 14 October 1983, leaving the Havelock seat vacant until this election, as no by-election was held.